 Visually the 1949 Ford was quite the change from its predecessor.
 This was the car that made streamlined auto design a thing.
 For example, prior to this new model car fenders were not integrated into the frame.
 The interior space was also less due to several frame-related limitations.

-The new model also marked the beginning of the next era of innovations.
+The new model marked the beginning of the next era of innovations as well.
 The mentioned 8-year gap between generations remained an exception for quite a while after.
 It took 40 years for Ford to get stuck again.
 We can safely say that with more than 1,100,000 cars sold the 1949 Ford Tudor was quite the boost for the car manufacturer both financially and conceptually.

 But the changes were not all in aesthetics.
 The 1941 Ford was well-received, so the company had to top it with something more than simple looks.
 Here are a few notable examples: